Elizabeth Stuart, Princess of England, Daughter of King Charles I of England

 Elizabeth’s father King Charles I at his trial by Edward Bower, 1649; Credit – Wikipedia

-On January 20, 1649, Charles I’s trial at Westminster Hall in London, England, began.
+On January 20, 1649, Charles I’s trial at Westminster Hall in London, England began.
 He was accused of treason against England by using his power to pursue his personal interest rather than the good of England.
 He was declared guilty and sentenced to death on January 27, 1649.
 On January 29, 1649, the day before his execution, Charles was allowed to see 13-year-old Elizabeth and 8-year-old Henry at St. James’s Palace in London where he was being held.
 He told Elizabeth to be faithful to the “true Protestant religion” and to tell her mother that “his thoughts had never strayed from her.”
 He warned Henry to “not be made a king” by the Parliamentarians because he suspected they would make the boy a puppet king.
 Charles divided his jewels among the two children, keeping only his George, an enameled figure of St. George, worn as a part of the ceremonial dress of the Order of the Garter.
 He gave Elizabeth his Bible.

 A 19th-century depiction of Elizabeth and Henry at Carisbooke Castle by Margaret Dicksee, circa 1895; Credit – Wikipedia

 After the execution of their father, Elizabeth and Henry became unwanted charges.
 Parliament refused to allow them to go to the Dutch Republic.
 Robert Sidney, 2nd Earl of Leicester and his wife Dorothy agreed to take charge of Elizabeth and Henry at their home, Penshurst Place in Penhurst, Kent, England, 32 miles/51 km from London.
-However, in 1650, when Elizabeth and Henry’s eldest brother, now the titular King Charles II, traveled to Scotland to be crowned King of Scots, Parliament decided that they needed to be in a more secure place, far away from London.
+However, in 1650, when Elizabeth and Henry’s eldest brother, now the titular King Charles II, traveled to Scotland to be crowned King of Scots, Parliament decided Elizabeth and Henry needed to be in a more secure place, far away from London.
 Elizabeth and Henry were moved to Carisbrooke Castle on the Isle of Wight, England.
 The number of their servants was reduced to four people.
 Elizabeth and Henry were deprived of their prince and princess titles and Henry was additionally deprived of his Duke of Gloucester title.

 On August 23, 1650, less than a week after arriving at Carisbrooke Castle, Elizabeth began to feel ill.
-On September 1, she went to bed and then could no longer get up.
+On September 1, she went to bed and soon she could no longer get up.
 She died on September 8, 1650, aged fourteen, probably from pneumonia.
 Reportedly, Elizabeth was found dead with her head on her father’s Bible.
 She was buried in a small crypt under the altar at Saints Thomas Church in Newport, on the Isle of Wight.

 Memorial to Princess Elizabeth, erected over her grave by Queen Victoria; Credit – Wikipedia